 A Sub-Fund may have limited or no operating history upon which prospective investors can evaluate its likely performance.
 The success of a Sub-Fund depends substantially upon the skill and expertise of the personnel of the Investment Manager (or its delegate) and the ability of the Investment Manager (or its delegate) to develop and successfully implement the investment policy of the Sub-Fund.
-No assurance can be given that the Investment Manager (or its delegate) may cause a Sub-Fund to incur losses or to miss profit opportunities on which it may otherwise have capitalised.
+No assurance can be given that the Investment Manager (or its delegate) will be able to do so.
+Moreover, decisions made by the Investment Manager (or its delegate) may cause a Sub-Fund to incur losses or to miss profit opportunities on which it may otherwise have capitalised.
 Shareholders are not permitted to engage in the active management and affairs of a Sub-Fund.
-As a result, prospective investors will not be able to pay for Shares of a Sub-Fund.
+As a result, prospective investors will not be able to evaluate for themselves the merits of investments to be acquired by a Sub-Fund prior to their being required to pay for Shares of a Sub-Fund.
 Instead, such investors must rely on the judgment of the Investment Manager (or its delegate) to conduct appropriate evaluations and to make investment decisions.
 Shareholders will be relying entirely on such persons to manage the assets of the Company.
 There can be no assurance that any of the key investment professionals will continue to be associated with the Investment Manager (or its delegate) throughout the life of a Sub-Fund.